 using the body’s own immune system to attack cancer

-Researchers will first use genomics to discover the most strategic targets the immune system should attack, to kill cancer cells and leave healthy cells alone.
+Researchers first use genomics to discover the most strategic targets the immune system should attack, to kill cancer cells and leave healthy cells alone.